Jock Landale NBA Playoffs Player Props: Suns vs. Nuggets

-The Phoenix Suns, Jock Landale included, will play at 10:00 PM on Tuesday versus the Denver Nuggets in the 2023 NBA Playoffs.
+The Phoenix Suns, Jock Landale included, take on the Denver Nuggets at 10:00 PM ET on Thursday in the 2023 NBA Playoffs.

-Now let's break down Landale's available prop bets, with a particular eye on stats and trends to help you make good picks.
+In this piece we'll dive into Landale's stats and trends, helping you make good selections on prop bets.

 Jock Landale Prop Bets vs. the Nuggets